mstrahl/firedanger-smartmet/README.md

 `docker-compose up --build smartmet-server`

-## Fire up all three services at once
+## Fire up all four services at once

 This will:

 * Start the Postgresql-database and create a db-directory to store all the data there.
 * Start Redis for storing information about available grib data
 * Start SmartMet Server after the Postgersql is ready
+* Start the ssl-proxy to enable encrypted http communication in addtion to http

 `docker-compose up --detatch`